 Sometimes a suspension action taken by the DMV may be unwarranted and unreasonable.
-We urge you to consider to not simply accept that your driving privileges are “done for” but rather consult with one of our experienced Philadelphia traffic attorney who can explain how to save them.
+We urge you to consider to not simply accept that your driving privileges are “done for” but rather consult with one of our experienced Philadelphia Traffic Lawyer who can explain how to save them.
 In order to get your license reinstated from a medical suspension, you will have to exhibit certain evidence, including a statement from a licensed physician that you are capable of operating a motor vehicle safely.
-If you are facing the possibility of a license suspension due to a medical recall, you need to speak with one of our experienced traffic defense lawyer to speak about your case.
+If you are facing the possibility of a License Suspension due to a medical recall, you need to speak with one of our experienced Traffic Ticket Lawyers to speak about your case.

-If you receive notice that your License is Being Recalled, contact an Attorney immediately.
-While driving is a privilege, not a right, it is not a requisite that you relinquish the privilege without appropriate dialogue.
-Call The Law Offices of Greg Prosmushkin, P.C. today to schedule a free consultation with one of our attorneys.
+If you receive notice that your license is being recalled, contact an attorney immediately.
+While driving is a privilege, not a right, it is not a requirement that you relinquish the privilege without appropriate dialogue.
+Call The Law Offices of Greg Prosmushkin, P.C. today to Schedule A Free Consultation with one of our attorneys.